Flight Bans In Europe — France Opened the Pandora’s Box

 In an interview with a German newspaper, Ms. Baerbock talked about measures to create attractive alternatives to short-haul flights — and steps to make short-haul flights unattractive.
 In Ms. Baerbock’s words, that does not only account for domestic but also for short-haul leisure trips.

-Although she did not use the word “ban,” the direction seems very clear: Adding taxes and reducing subventions on flights and simultaneously improving the rail offer.
+Although she did not use the word “ban,” the direction seems very clear: Adding taxes, reducing subventions on flights, and simultaneously improving the rail offer.